 - Sleep Well

 According to a survey by Vault Health, 41% of men get 6 hours or less of sleep on an average night.
 It’s common for sleep patterns to shift as we age.
 Taking steps like cutting caffeine intake and putting your devices down well before bed can help you get the rest you need.
 And while it might be tempting to exercise in an attempt to wear yourself out, don’t work out too close to bedtime or you’ll have a hard time winding down.
 If none of these work for you, it might be time to seek medical help by consulting a sleep specialist at Gwinnett Sleep in Lawrenceville or somewhere local to you.

 - Manage Stress

 If left unchecked, chronic stress can lead to depression, heart disease, and other serious conditions, potentially shaving years off your life.
 Try a relaxation technique like yoga or meditation, both scientifically proven to lower stress levels.
 Or consider tai chi, a practice that may improve balance and stability in older people while reducing anxiety.

 - Consider Supplements

 Even if you eat well you’re probably lacking nutrients important for healthy aging.
-And many supplements have been shown to protect the body from disease—fish oil, for example, is associated with prevention of heart disease and stroke.
+And many supplements have been shown to protect the body from disease-fish oil, for example, is associated with prevention of heart disease and stroke.
 That said, with age, the aspect of stress and anxiety doubles up as well!
 If you are someone who has a tendency to face these mental health problems, you could opt for stress and anti anxiety supplement as well.